BOOK SALE 2014 IS SCHEDULED FOR APRIL 23-26, WITH MEMBERS ONLY NIGHT ON APRIL 22.

 BOOK SALE HOURS, OPEN TO THE PUBLIC: WED., APRIL 23- FRI.
 APRIL 25: 11 A.M. – 7 P.M.; SAT.
 APRIL 26, 11 A.M. – 4 P.M.
 CLOSING.

-We will have several thousand books –hard back and paperback, fiction and non-fiction, adult, children and young adult, CD’s, DVD’s, and puzzles for sale at reasonable prices.
+We have hundreds of books –hard back and paperback, fiction and non-fiction, adult, children and young adult, CD’s, DVD’s, and puzzles for sale at reasonable prices.
 Categories will include: biographies, mysteries, occult and fantasy; romance, science, history and politics, self-help, cookbooks, hobbies and crafts, do-it yourself, gardening, sports, religion/inspirational, humor, health and diet, the arts, home schooling, reference, foreign languages and more.
 Come early for best selection!

 BOOK SALE 2013 was held April 17-20 at the Medina Community Theater.